-- Completion of Holliday Park Recycle Waterlines. - Completion of Logan Avenue rehab. - Contributed capital (water distribution mains, hydrants, sewer collection mains and manholes) from development projects. - Improvements and upgrades to water distribution and sewer collection mains.
+- Completion of Laramie River Pipeline project. - Completion of Sherard Powder Activated Carbon System. - Contributed capital (water distribution mains, hydrants, sewer collection mains and manholes) from development projects. - Improvements and upgrades to water distribution and sewer collection mains.

-At the close of FY 2017, the Board had transferred the following projects from construction work in progress to Capital Assets:
+At the close of FY 2018, the Board had transferred the following projects from construction work in progress to Capital Assets: